mcguirepr89/BirdNET-system/README.md

 ### TODO & Notes:
 1. I ought to add the steps to setup a Pushed.co application for the mobile notifications feature.
 Here is a link for now https://pushed.co/quick-start-guide
-1. Needs a section on how to reconfigure (this processed changed when updating the installation process)